wangyuanzhe90/wangyuanzhe90.github.io/_teaching/2017-spring-teaching-1.md

 date: 2017-01-01
 location: "Singapore"
 ---
-I served as a Teaching Assistant for Course: Linear Time Invariant Systems, Convolution and Impulse Response.
+I served as a Teaching Assistant for "L2010A Linear Time Invariant Systems, Convolution and Impulse Response".